 The news keeps getting darker.
-The world keeps getting bleaker.
+The world seems to keep getting bleaker.
 But Solomon wrote, “the sun also ariseth.”
 The Sun Also Rises transmits the true, the bright and the beautiful, glints of light in a world going black.
 Each week, host Jeremiah Jacques brings you stories of refreshing accomplishment, intriguing science and inspiring lives—glimmers of hope that hint at a better world to come.

 On today’s episode, we dig deeply into a four-word sentence.

 What is humor?
 Why is it?
 Where does it come from?
 What happens in its absence?
 In this episode, host Jeremiah Jacques addresses these questions, and also attempts to demonstrate humor in a way that makes the listeners laugh.
 Also discussed is the vital role that humor played in the life of a history-altering man.